 As a volunteer you travel to the breathtaking Vang Vieng between Vientiane and Luang Prabang.

 Vang Vieng embodies the enormous potential of Laos.
-With breathtaking scenery and fertile soil, Vang Vieng maintains its agricultural culture while presenting itself as internatnational tourist destination.
+With breathtaking scenery and fertile soil, Vang Vieng maintains its agricultural culture while presenting itself as an international tourist destination.
 Vang Vieng is a district with about 25.000 inhabitants.
 The number of tourists visiting Vang Vieng is growing every year.
-The local government has taken steps to manage this growth for the benefit of the poor and conservation and respect for the environment.
+The local government has taken steps to manage this growth for the benefit of the poor and conservation and with respect for the environment.
 The government has wanted to implement a master plan for sustainable development of the district.
 Despite all this, limited resources and high poverty mean that the challenges remain.
 While small-scale tourism has huge potential to reduce poverty, the majority of residents are currently not taking advantage of tourism growth.

 Tourism in Vang Vieng also has a negative impact on the environment.
 The extra pollution caused by tourism in the rivers and surroundings cannot be underestimated.
 Wastewater from domestic use such as washing dishes and bathing simply flows into the river.
 Not only large but also small companies contribute to polluting the environment.
 Pollution can have serious consequences not only for the environment but also for the economy, food safety and health of local communities.
 Children playing among the waste and soil pollution can have an impact on the food supply.
 Polluting the rivers that the locals rely on for bathing, cooking and ceremonies threatens the traditional way of life.